peax3/KeepContacts-api/README.md

 ## Features

-- Perform CRUD (create, update, retrieve and delete)
+- Perform CRUD (create, update, retrieve and delete) operations
 - Authentication and Authorization of users
 - Contact's Avatar upload with Cloudinary